Frommers.com Frommers.com

-Between Jemaa el Fna and the Ben Youssef Mosque is a seemingly never-ending maze of shops selling a wide variety of high-quality crafts along with a fair amount of tacky souvenirs.
-These are Marrakech's souks -- among the best in Morocco -- and shopping aside, a morning's exploration amongst these craftsmen and traders is an experience not to be missed.
+Between Jemaa el Fna and the Ben Youssef Mosque is a seemingly never-ending maze of shops selling a wide variety of high-quality crafts, along with a fair number of tacky souvenirs.
+These are Marrakech's souks -- among the best in Morocco -- and shopping aside, a morning's exploration among these craftsmen and traders is an experience not to be missed.
 The main entrance to the souks is to the left of the Qessabin Mosque, via either a small potter's souk or the olive stalls on Souk Ableuh.
 The following is a general description of each souk, though nowadays the borders have become a bit blurry.

 Note: The first time you venture into the medina's souks can be both geographically and emotionally challenging.
 While you can rest assured that once you are on a main thoroughfare you'll eventually emerge at a landmark or one of the medina gates, there's no way to avoid the offers you will get from "friends" to take you through the souks for a small fee or a visit to an uncle's shop.
 Keeping calm in this situation is key.
 For those who think this might be too much too handle, I suggest hiring an official guide for at least your first morning of exploration.
 The benefit is twofold in that you will become accustomed to life in the souks and get your bearings, all the while avoiding the hagglers due to the presence of your guide.
-Once you're ready to set out on your own, you can consult a map.

 Souk Semmarine -- An archway marks the beginning of the souk area proper, and rue Souk Semmarine, which is flanked mainly by shops selling textiles and numerous souvenir stalls, is covered by a vast iron trellis.

 Souk Larzal, Souk Btana & Place Rahba Kedima -- Just before the fork at the end of rue Souk Semmarine, a narrow lane to the right leads to a small square, place Rahba Kedima.
-To the right of the square is Souk Larzal, an early-morning wool market and afternoon secondhand-clothing bazaar, and the aromatic Souk Btana, which deals in fresh sheepskins.
+To the right of the square is Souk Larzal, an early morning wool market and afternoon secondhand-clothing bazaar, and the aromatic Souk Btana, which deals in fresh sheepskins.
 Place Rahba Kedima is home to a number of apothecary stalls (sometimes called Berber chemists) selling traditional cosmetics and herbal potions of both plant and animal origin, and old women sit selling wool hats and woven baskets.

 Souk Zrabia -- Still on place Rahba Kedima, a passageway in the far left leads to yet another, smaller covered square and the carpet souk known as Souk Zrabia, or Le Criée Berbère (the Berber auction).
 Prior to the French occupation in 1912, this was the site of Marrakech's slave auctions, held just before sunset every Wednesday, Thursday, and Friday.
 The slaves were mostly kidnapped West Africans who had been brought in with the caravans plying the route between West and North Africa and farther east into the Levant.
 Nowadays you'll find carpets -- and lots of them.